Skip to main content

 • humor

-The humor is consistently competent and lightly amusing, similar to that of previous games in the series.
-Players appreciate the funny side characters and lively world-building, contributing to an enjoyable and engaging experience.
+The humor is consistently light and entertaining, reminiscent of previous games in the series, enhancing the enjoyable and immersive experience.
+Players appreciate the funny side characters and witty writing that complement the engaging gameplay and lively world-building.

 • “The world-building feels alive, and it’s exactly my kind of humor.”